AlexsLemonade/scpca-nf/external-data-instructions.md

 As an example, the Dockerfile that we used to build Space Ranger can be found [here](https://github.com/AlexsLemonade/alsf-scpca/tree/main/images/spaceranger).

 After building the docker image, you will need to push it to a [private docker registry](https://www.docker.com/blog/how-to-use-your-own-registry/) and set `params.SPACERANGER_CONTAINER` to the registry location and image id in the `user_template.config` file.
-*Note: The workflow is currently set up to work with spatial transcriptomic libraries produced from the [Visium Spatial Gene Expression protocol](https://www.10xgenomics.com/products/spatial-gene-expression) and has not been tested using output from other spatial transcriptomics methods.*
+*Note: The workflow is currently set up to work only with spatial transcriptomic libraries produced from the [Visium Spatial Gene Expression protocol](https://www.10xgenomics.com/products/spatial-gene-expression) and has not been tested using output from other spatial transcriptomics methods.*

 ## Output files